 Tax Avoidance versus Tax Evasion

-- Tax evasion is when a person or entity does not pay the taxes that is due to the government.
+- Tax evasion is when a person or entity does not pay the taxes that are due to the government.
 This is illegal and liable to prosecution.

 - Tax avoidance is where entities try to avoid tax by taking recourse to legal actions.
 Tax avoidance is not illegal.
 For example, a salaried employee investing a part of his income in some funds can be called tax avoidance.